 Location of the Charles Osterhoudt

-farm derived from a mortgage dated June 7, 1887
+farm derived from a mortgage

-Newspaper and other accounts state that
+Old newspapers and other sources state

-Charles Osterhoudt moved to Marion County Oregon from
+that Charles Osterhoudt moved to Marion County Oregon from

 Illinois in 1866, along with at least two of his brothers,